kuanalex/ups/ups_upgrade_531p0_to_540p5.md

   An OpenShift cluster administrator can complete all of the installation tasks.

-  However, if you want to enable users with fewer permissions to complete some of the installation tasks, refer to the IBM Documentation about `Reauthorizing an instance administrator with the minimum RBAC to upgrade components`.

 - **IBM Software Hub permissions**

   The Cloud Pak for Data administrator role or permissions is required for upgrading the service instances.